Saturday, August 31, 2024

 August 2024

 August was off to a mixed start.
-It started with a fine romp with The Wedding People which was a holderover from July.
+It started with a fine romp with The Wedding People which was a holdover from July.
 Then I picked up a bunch of holds and some were real bummers.
 This led to a lot of skimming and skipping and DNFs until, finally, on August 11th I picked up Fire Exit and read it in one sitting.
 Excellent!
 Some other good stuff followed.

 The month is ending with me about one third through Elif Shafek's There Are Rivers in the Sky which I am enjoying.